Performance Review

 A few months into my job at a Chicago ad agency.
 A Drexel University student started his second internship in my department.
 This position had been arranged months before I started my job, thus I was not involved in the hiring process and didn’t know much about him.

-The 6-months of this 2nd tour with the agency came and went really quickly.
+The six months of this second tour with the agency came and went really quickly.
 He always did great work, had a great sense of humor.
 We connected over our mutual interest in baseball and movies.

 He never balked at working overtime –including a 100-plus hour week during a new business pitch.
 Frankly, I had mixed feelings about that.
 His hourly was roughly equivalent to jack-shit.
 Though he was willing to do it for the experience and to hang out with his agency friends.